ericfitz/r53/README.md

 - If a new value is provided for the record itself or for the TTL, the script attempts to upsert (add or update) the record.
 - Deletes explicitly require the --delete option.
-- Type is optional if the type can be cleanly inferred from the value (e.g. A, AAAA or CNAME).
+- Type is optional if the type can be cleanly inferred from the value and the value is correctly formatted (e.g. A, AAAA or CNAME).

 ## EXAMPLES